Pi Kappa Alpha: History

+Symbols

+The fraternity's rituals were based on those of Independent Order of Odd Fellows.
+Its colors are garnet and old gold.
+Its symbols are the shield, diamond, dagger, and key.
+Its flower is the lily of the valley.
+Its tree is the Oak.
+Its mascot is the White Horse.
+Its jewel is the Diamond.

 Shield & Diamond is the official quarterly publication of Pi Kappa Alpha.
-It was first printed in December 1890 by Robert Adger Smythe, the then Grand Secretary and Treasurer, under the name The Pi Kappa Alpha Journal.
+It was first printed in December 1890 by Robert Adger Smythe, who was then Grand Secretary and Treasurer, under the name The Pi Kappa Alpha Journal.
 The name was changed to Shield & Diamond in 1891.

-Foundation and educational programs
+The fraternity's nickname is PIKE and its members are called Pikes.

+Activities

 PIKE University

-Pike University is the name used for all of the fraternity's leadership programs.
-The program is administered by the fraternity's professional staff.

-Founded in 1948 as a 501(c)(3) tax-exempt organization for charitable, literary & educational purposes.
-Events held by the university include International Convention, the Academy, the Chapter Executives Conference, and several regional Leadership Summits.
-Pike University grants more than $100,000 in scholarships each year.
+PIKE University, also known as PIKE U, is the name used for all of the fraternity's leadership programs.
+Events and initiatives are administered by the fraternity's professional staff.
+It was founded in 1948 as a 501(c)(3) tax-exempt organization for charitable, literary & educational purposes.
+Events include the International Convention (every two years), the Academy (every non-Convention year), the Chapter Executives Conference, and several regional Leadership Summits.
+PIKE University grants more than $100,000 in scholarships each year.

-The PIKE Foundation
+PIKE Foundation

 In 1948, Pi Kappa Alpha established and chartered the "Pi Kappa Alpha Memorial Foundation" as a 501(c)(3) organization.
 The foundation grants $350,000 in scholarships and grants to undergraduate members each year.
 It also provides funding to the fraternity and its chapters for leadership programs, scholarships, and chapter house facilities.
 The foundation grants initiation fee scholarships to undergraduates inducted into Phi Beta Kappa, Omicron Delta Kappa, Order of Omega, Phi Kappa Phi, and Tau Beta Pi honoraries.

 The Pike Foundation also maintains and operates the Memorial Headquarters in Memphis, Tennessee.
-This facility houses professional staffs, the Harvey T. Newell Library, and the Freeman Hart Museum.
+This facility houses professional staff, the Harvey T. Newell Library, and the Freeman Hart Museum.
 The building is a war memorial built in 1988 to recognize the military services of members who died in the line of duty.
 A Gold Star Memorial was dedicated on August 1, 2008.